Powerlearnproject/se-day1-assignment-Tem1l0luwa/README.md

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

+1. Approach:
+   - Waterfall: Follows a linear, sequential process where each phase (e.g., planning, design, development, testing) must be completed before the next begins.
+Changes are difficult to implement once a phase is finished.
+   - Agile: Follows an iterative and flexible approach, with development divided into small, incremental cycles (sprints).
+Feedback and changes are incorporated continuously.

+2. Flexibility:
+   - Waterfall: Rigid and less adaptable to changes.
+Best suited for projects with well-defined requirements that are unlikely to change.
+   - Agile: Highly adaptable and welcomes changing requirements, even late in development.
+Focuses on customer collaboration and delivering functional software quickly.

+3. Documentation:
+   - Waterfall: Emphasizes comprehensive documentation at each phase.
+   - Agile: Prioritizes working software over extensive documentation, focusing on direct communication within the team.

+- Waterfall Scenario: Developing a software system for an embedded device in the aerospace industry, where requirements are stable, and changes are costly and risky.
+Waterfall ensures a thorough, documented process.

+- Agile Scenario: Building a web application for a startup where customer needs and market conditions are rapidly evolving.
+Agile allows for frequent releases, customer feedback, and quick adjustments to changing requirements.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.